arpitasau/readme-generator/README.md

 ## Usage

-To use this readme generator application please clone github repo, then run it in command line.
+User need to clone the code from git hub and run it in terminal.

 ## Contributing

+If you would like to contribute, please contact me via email(see below).

 ## Tests